eBay/tsv-utils/docs/TipsAndTricks.md

 This produced the correct result and finished in 18 seconds, much more palatable than the 85 seconds in the single process version.

-We could find the maximim occurrence count for each year (column 2) in a similar fashion.
+We could find the maximum occurrence count for each year (column 2) in a similar fashion.
 This example sorts the results by year for good measure.
 ```
 $ tsv-summarize --group-by 2 --max 3 ngram-*.tsv | tsv-sort-fast -k1,1n
 1505	1267